Kim Chaek University of Technology

-Kim Chaek University of Technology is a university in North Korea, on the banks of the Taedong River in Pyongyang.
+Kim Chaek University of Technology is a university in North Korea, on the banks of the Taedong River in the Kyogu-dong third-level division in Pyongyang.
 It is named after General Kim Chaek.

 The university's programs in nuclear reactors, nuclear electronics, nuclear fuel and nuclear engineering specialize in training researchers and technical personnel.
 Graduates are reportedly posted to the Yŏngbyŏn Nuclear Research Center or to nuclear facilities in Pakch'ŏn-kun.

 It is considered one of the top universities of the country and described by some as the MIT of North Korea.

 History

 Kim Chaek University of Technology was originally part of Kim Il Sung University before it was established as the Pyongyang College of Technology in 1948.
 In 1951, during the Korean War, the college's name was changed to Kim Chaek College of Technology.

 In 1988, the college was elevated to a university.
 Between 1981 and 1993, a large-scale construction program doubled the size of the campus to its present 400,000m^{2}.